×

 Prerequisites

-Let’s install CrowdSec on every single server, following the CrowdSec installation guide.
+Let’s install the Security Engine, following the installation guide.

 sudo apt install crowdsec

-Step 2 (Optional): Switch the database backend to postgresql on server-1
+Step 1b (Optional): Using postgresql on Parent server-1

 sudo apt install postgresql